pratikmiyani/mycode/README.md

 # mycode (ansible Essentials)
-wanting to learn how to version control projects with git.
+wanting to learn how to version control projects with git123.